 Tough love parenting involves harsh or stern measures meant to help the child in the long run.
-It is characterized by stringent rules and tough discipline.
+Stringent rules and tough discipline characterize it.
 On some occasions, it strongly resembles authoritarian parenting.

-Experts say that rigidness does not promote the proper growth of children, but it has proven to have some benefits, especially in children five years old and younger.
-However, the available research on tough love parenting tends to concentrate on its effects in order to demonstrate a need for better and more logical strategies.
+Experts say that rigidness does not promote children’s proper growth, but it has proven to have some benefits, especially in children five years old and younger.
+However, the available research on tough love parenting tends to concentrate on its effects to demonstrate a need for better and more logical strategies.